Narita Taishin: Four and five-year-old seasons

 Narita Taishin's four-year-old season began with a victory at the Meguro Kinen in February.
 With this success, he was entered in to the Tenno Sho in April.
 He finished second, 1 1/4 lengths behind Biwa Hayahide.
 The promising start to Narita Taishin's 1994 season ended with more injuries.
 Shortly after the Tenno Sho, it was discovered that Narita Taishin had a minor fracture in his right-hind leg, which forced him out of competition for several months.
 He was scheduled to return at the Kyōto Daishōten in October, but intestinal issues forced him out again.
 Just before the autumn Tenno Sho, he developed tendinitis, another injury that would take months to recover from.

 Narita Taishin finally returned to racing at the 1995 Takarazuka Kinen, over 13 months since his last race appearance.
 With no racing in so long, Narita Taishin's racing condition was poor, and he finished 16th in the 17-horse field.
 Preparations were made to run him in further races, but during training for the Takamatsunomiya Kinen, tendinitis occurred again, and Narita Taishin was retired from racing.

 Racing record

-Narita Taishin ran in 15 races taking four victories, including a Grade I victory in the Satsuki Shō.
+Narita Taishin ran in 15 races taking four victories, including a Grade I victory in the Satsuki Sho.